What Is “Inadmissibility”?

 Establishing extreme hardship and preparing a successful I-601 Immigration Waiver involves telling a compelling story about why staying in the United States is essential for you and your family.
 Do not attempt to obtain a Waiver without the assistance of an experienced Austin immigration attorney.

-To learn more about the different waivers available and if you could qualify for an Extreme Hardship Waiver, call our Austin immigration attorneys at (512) 633-1785 for our Austin office and (361) 356-4502 for our Corpus Christi location.
+To learn more about the different waivers available and if you could qualify for an Extreme Hardship Waiver, call our Austin immigration attorneys.